klawingco/mal-management-JS/README.md

 - location

-### Future Plan
+### Future Plans

 The aim of this is to be `Backend First`, while technically you can use this at Front end.
-The rationale was to create a wrapper tool to navigate and manage MyAnimeList via scripts and also ease the backend integration.
+The rationale was to create a wrapper tool to navigate and manage MyAnimeList via scripts and also to ease the backend integration.

 For example, if in `FUTURE` MAL officially release an api for a Anime's characters.